-You’ve probably heard of the Danish number 1 Smart DNS service, Unlocator.
+You’ve probably heard of the number 1 Danish Smart DNS service, Unlocator.
 Ever since its debut back in 2013, this provider’s main methodology has been a tool to unblock geo-restricted content all over the world.
-However, Unlocator now offers a way to access content abroad with an added value – security.
+However, Unlocator now offers a way to access content abroad with added value – security.
 Yes, Unlocator VPN now exists and I’m here to evaluate its efficiency.
 This is the full unbiased Unlocator review.

 Unlocator Review 2019

 Unlocator VPN Review – Content Index

 Below, you’ll find everything you’re about to see in this review.

 Unlocator used to be a proxy service that can alter your location and let you access geo-restricted content no matter where you are.
 The best part about their Smart DNS service is that it’s compatible with all streaming devices including iOS, PC, Mac, Android, PlayStation, Xbox, Roku, Apple TV, and more.
 Smart DNS Proxy works by changing the URLs that showcase your actual location.
 Once that is done, you’ll be able to appear to be accessing the channel’s service from within its area of coverage.

 However, Smart DNS exists to bypass regional restrictions only.
 That’s where their new VPN service comes in.
 Now, you can surf the Internet with full security and privacy.
 This service hides your IP address and assigns you a new one based in the country where the server is located.
 As a result, you get to access that territory’s content and browse the web anonymously.

 |Allowed Simultaneous Connections

 ||Netflix, BBC iPlayer, Hulu, and all other major streaming services